sknebel/AutoAuth/AutoAuth.md

 The above describes how a token can be obtained, but does not prescribe how applications requiring tokens can communicate with the authorization endpoint to trigger this flow.
 This section adds these pieces to allow applications that are not tightly integrated with the authorization endpoint to obtain tokens through a standardized and safe mechanism.
 Since all tokens pass through the authorization endpoint, it can keep a record of them and the user can always use them to request revocation at the resource, without the client application cooperating.

-## Granting Token-Request Permission to the Client
+### Granting Token-Request Permission to the Client

 The Client application can obtain a token authorizing it to make requests for tokens for external resources through an IndieAuth authorization flow.
 It requests scopes prefixed with `request_external_token`, i.e. to obtain permission to request tokens with `read` scope, it requires a scope of `request_external_token:read`.

+### Callback-based Flow

-### External Token Request
+#### External Token Request

 When the client wants to request a token for a resource, it sends a request to the Authorization Endpoint to obtain one.
 The client makes a POST request to the authorization endpoint with an authorization header containing its token and the following parameters:

 - `response_type=external_token`
 - `target_url`- the URL of the resource for which to obtain the token
 - `state` - a randomly chosen spoofing-protection parameter which will be included in the callback
 - `scope` - A space-separated list of scopes the client is requesting, e.g. "read".
-The client must be authorized to request each of the scopes, by having a matching `request_token` scope itself.
+The client must be authorized to request each of the scopes, by having a matching `request_external_token:` scope itself.
 - `callback_url`- the URL on which the client wants to receive the token

 ```http